GoodIntentionsAssistant/gi/docs/index.md

 The bot server cannot just be run by itself, it requires clients to act as middleware.

 The system has inspirations from Api.ai so some of their documentation found at [https://docs.api.ai/](https://docs.api.ai/) can also be used to get an overview of some key components of this system.

+## What is GI?

+* It is not AI, but you could build it to be amazing AI and share it
+* It is not Machine Learning, but you could build machine learning into the framework and share it
+* It is not a Chatter Bot, but you could create some amazing intents and share it
+* It is not Intelligent, but you could help us build up the data and entities and share it
+* It is probably over engineered, but it's fun to do!

+...I'm under no illusion that GI might not be useful out of the npm package box but I hope it'll turn into something interesting from the community.
+Contribute with your own skills, entities and data!